-Actually, your body can’t produce lactic acid — it's found in fermented foods.
+The truth is, your body can’t produce lactic acid — it's found in fermented foods.
 What is actually produced during a workout is lactate, which is one hydrogen atom shy of lactic acid.

 Lactate (also known incorrectly as lactic acid) is a by-product of intense exercise.
 If the body isn’t getting the oxygen it needs to do aerobic exercise efficiently, a metabolized version of glucose, which comes from carbs, is turned into lactate.

 DOMS is the cause of the ache we often feel up to 48 hours later.
-The more you do that new exercise, the less time DOMS will last.
+The more you do that new exercise, the shorter this period of DOMS will last.

 DOMS is not caused by hydrogen or lactate or lactic acid buildup, though many people think it is.
-Hydrogen combined with lactate causes the burning sensation you might feel, but as soon as the body has enough oxygen again, the body can filter out lactate and other byproducts fairly quickly.
+Hydrogen combined with lactate causes the burning sensation you feel, but as soon as the body has enough oxygen again, it can filter out lactate and other byproducts fairly quickly.

-Ultimately, listen to your body.
+Ultimately, listen to your body, not the pressures of phrases like "no rest days".
 Most of us can tell whether we’re just achy because we had a good, challenging workout, or if we’re actually in pain and need to take it easy for a few days.

-Just like the liver is capable of detoxing itself without juice cleanses, the body is very good at removing lactate from the systemonce the extreme intensity of the exercise is over.
+Just like the liver is capable of detoxing itself without juice cleanses, the body is very good at removing lactate from the system once the extreme intensity of the exercise is over.
 But a cool down after your workout is still vital.